ARstro99/Tic-Tac-Toe.py/README.md

 # Tic-Tac-Toe
-just your regular X and O created using python
+just your regular X and O board game created using python